Working on the Railroad

 From steel gangs to machinists and car cleaners to conductors, every role in the railroad industry served an important purpose.

-Opening October 18 and running through a date to be determined in 2021.
 Working on the Railroad is featured in the Mezzanine Gallery of the History Museum near the Fred Harvey installation.

 Also on exhibit at the New Mexico History Museum